 Mesenchymal stem cells have the ability to differentiate into tissue, cartilage cells, and bone cells.
 How?
 Injured cells in your bones, muscles, ligaments, tendons, and connective joints send out signals.
 Mesenchymal stem cells respond to those signals, migrating to the injured tissue and releasing proteins that nourish and stimulate your own cells to begin regenerating.

-Your Liveyon provider will use x-ray or ultrasound imaging to ensure that the stem cells will be injected precisely into your damaged spinal tissue.
+Your provider will use x-ray or ultrasound imaging to ensure that the stem cells will be injected precisely into the damaged spinal tissue.
 The stem cells will dock next to your damaged cells and release growth factors, cytokines, and chemokines, which then may:

-Liveyon processes the umbilical cord blood of healthy newborns.
+We process the umbilical cord blood of healthy newborns.
 If a pregnant woman decides that she does not want to keep and store her unborn child’s umbilical cord she may decide to donate it.
-After she signs an informed consent form, a medical and social history review is conducted, as well as a blood test.
+After signing an informed consent form, a medical and social history review is conducted, as well as a blood test.
 If the new mother meets all donor eligibility requirements, she is accepted as a donor.

 After her baby is born, the umbilical cord blood is collected in a sterile collection bag and sent to a lab.
 The cord blood is processed within 48 hours using proprietary methods.
 A sample of the finished product is tested by an independent third-party lab for sterility.
 Only after all lab reports have passed the regulatory requirements can the umbilical cord stem cells be distributed.